ArthurKretzer/data_engineering_exercises/README.md

 ## Exercise 1

-Shows how to create requests to websites and use it with pandas and jupyter notebooks. <br>
+Shows how to create requests to websites and use it with pandas and jupyter notebooks.

 The example shows how to access lotery data using beautiful soup and how to create some statistics with it.

 ---

 ## Exercise 2

-Shows how to create basic web scrapping applications. <br>
+Shows how to create basic web scrapping applications.

 The example shows how to access real state data and podcast data from two different websites using beautiful soup.

 ---